LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 sublime-settings.
 The basic idea is simple and well structures, if you would like to adjust the build commands itself, for example creating a new shell script just adjust the sublime-build.
-On the other hand if you just would like to adjust the given commands you meed to change the sublime-settings.
+On the other hand if you just would like to adjust the given commands you need to change the sublime-settings.

 You have two different ways to call alternative build types, the first one is to use the keybinding `super+l, suber+b` which shows all the available build